craighagan/hackprojects/CPAP/HDM_Z2/README.md

 ## 12v USB-C Cable with 15V Voltage Regulator (More Powerbank Choices)

 (2020) Many phones/power banks only provide power for quick charging phones like pixels/iphones which charge at 18w requesting 12v @ 1.5amps from the USB-C source.
 These power banks and chargers do not supply the 15v required for the above cable.
 By adding a [voltage regulator](https://www.pololu.com/product/2896), you can use a 12v trigger cable and still supply 15v to the device.
+18w should supply enough power to run the Z2 at nearly all pressures.

+Note: I've found at least one power brick which supports 18w/12v PD and quickcharges my phone, but seems to have trouble with the sudden power surge to start the motor.

 ### Parts